syncfusion-content/extension-docs/Extension/Blazor-Extension/Visual-Studio/code-generator.md

 ---
 layout: post
 title: Code Generator | Blazor | Syncfusion
-description: Syncfusion provides the Code Genearator for Blazor platform to generate a Syncfusion Blazor component code in the Blazor application
+description: Syncfusion provides the Code Genearator for Blazor platform to add a Syncfusion Blazor component code in the Blazor application
 platform: extension
 control: Syncfusion Extensions
 documentation: ug
 ---

-# Generate Syncfusion Blazor component code
+# Add Syncfusion Blazor component code

-Syncfusion provides the Code Generator for the Syncfusion Blazor platform to generate a Syncfusion Blazor component code in the Blazor application quickly at your required razor file place.
-The Syncfusion extension added the required Syncfusion component to render the code with namespaces, styles, and NuGet references.
-The Code Generator provides an easy-to-use wizard that interacts with data models in your application and helps you to add Syncfusion components in your application with required features.
+Syncfusion provides the Code Generator for the Syncfusion Blazor platform to add a Syncfusion Blazor component code in the Blazor application quickly at your required razor file place.
+The Syncfusion extension added the required Syncfusion control to render the code with namespaces, styles, and NuGet references.
+The Code Generator provides an easy-to-use wizard that interacts with data models in your application and helps you to add Syncfusion controls in your application with required features.

-The following steps will help you to generate the Syncfusion components code in your Blazor application through **Visual Studio 2019**:
+The following steps will help you to add the Syncfusion components code in your Blazor application through **Visual Studio 2019**:

-> Before use the Syncfusion Blazor Project Template, check whether the Syncfusion Blazor Template Studio Extension installed or not in Visual Studio Extension Manager by clicking on the Extensions -> Manage Extensions -> Installed.
-If it is not installed then please install the [Syncfusion Blazor Template Studio](https://blazor.syncfusion.com/documentation/visual-studio-integration/visual-studio-extensions/download-and-installation/).
+> Before use the Syncfusion Blazor Code Generator, check whether the Syncfusion Blazor Extension installed or not in Visual Studio Extension Manager by clicking on the Extensions -> Manage Extensions -> Installed.
+If it is not installed then please install the [Syncfusion Blazor Extension](https://blazor.syncfusion.com/documentation/visual-studio-integration/visual-studio-extensions/download-and-installation/).

 1. Open your existing Blazor application.

-2. To open the Syncfusion Blazor Code Generator Wizard, either follow one of the following options in the Razor file where required to add Syncfusion components:
+2. To open the Syncfusion Blazor Code Generator Wizard, either follow one of the following options in the Razor file where required to add Syncfusion controls:

    **Option 1:**